furkan503/user-control-portal/README.md

 # User Control Portal
 A reusable full-stack starter for building user portals with an end-user area (profile, to-dos, gallery) and an admin area (content + permission management).
-Use it as a template and extend per product needs.
+Can be used as a template and extend per product needs.

-Features
+Features:

 Profiles: view & update basic user info.